drangara/MFIX-Exa/docs/source_docs/getting_started/hpc/Joule2.rst

 Clone the source code
 ~~~~~~~~~~~~~~~~~~~~~

-Before building the code, first clone the code, checkout the desired branch,
+Before building, first clone the code, checkout the desired branch,
 (the default is develop), update the submodules and create a build directory
 (for cmake).